 Should you travel to Istanbul during Ramadan as a non-Muslim?

-Many Turkish people and tourists will not fast and you can sit at cafés, bars and restaurants all day long.
+Many Turkish people and tourists will not fast and you can sit at cafés, bars, and restaurants all day long.
 You can order snacks from food stalls on the streets or just drink a bottle of water on the streets.

 You might have some trouble finding a table at a restaurant around Iftar as many Turkish people will eat out during this time.
 If you see a place is packed to the brim, you know it has delicious food!

-But I think Istanbul is one of the most accessible cities to travel to in the Middle East and you’ll have no problem to find food and drinks during Ramadan as a non-Muslim.
+But I think Istanbul is one of the most accessible cities to travel to in the Middle East and you’ll have no problem to find food and drinks during Ramadan in Istanbul as a non-Muslim.
 Ramadan is not a time to avoid Istanbul and you can have amazing experiences if you’re open to it.